arie-ostr/Assignment/readme.md

 A utility module in python will prodive a webdriver, a secrets module will provide test users There isn't any test data associated with any page (like product names) within the assignment - not implementing.

+## Known issues with the solution:
+Q&A section contents seems to pull feature contents, not sure why.. browser sessions aren't shared across - significantly slowing down test no logging and no reporting.
+User Login section in the assignment were blocked due to Best Buy issue.

 ## Understanding of the best buy site:
 Built with react and a whole lot of JS frameworks (wapalizer) Not an off-the-shelf solution (so it seems)
+There is an annoying survey popup that crashes tests. but it disappears from DOM quickly so I failed to capture the right flow to make sure it's closed. we can also use pytest-retry plugin for this. but it's not the best practice.

 ## Viable suggestions for further development